-To reposition the system within the same environment, raise the system leveler feet (shown in Figure 1-4) so that they no longer touch the floor, and push the system to the new destination.
+To reposition the system within the same environment, raise the system leveler feet (Figure 1-4) from the floor, and push the system to the new destination.
 When you have positioned the system, lower the leveler feet to the floor so that they hold the system stationary.

-If you must ship your system to a new location, carefully repackage it so that it can withstand the normal bumps or shocks associated with moving.
+If you ship your system to a new location, repackage it carefully so that it can withstand the normal bumps or shocks associated with moving.

-Figure 1-4 Leveler Feet
+Figure 1-4 System Leveler Feet